 Research Training Group 2721: Hydrogen Isotopes 1,2,3H

-Hydrogen's three naturally occurring isotopes, protium (H), deuterium (D) and tritium (T) lie at the focus of the present Research Training Group (RTG) .
-While H has come into the focus of almost weekly news reports as a renewable and sustainable energy carrier (green hydrogen), the use of D and T as clean fuel for future fusion reactors is less well known, but not less important.
-Training tomorrow’s workforce in emerging technologies that exploit the unique properties of the hydrogen isotopes will, in the long run, contribute to an emission free energy supply for the planet.
+Hydrogen’s three naturally occurring isotopes, protium (H), deuterium (D) and tritium (T) are the focus of this Research Training Group (RTG).
+While H (in the form of H2) has received the attention of almost weekly news reports as a renewable and sustainable energy carrier (green hydrogen), the use of D and T as clean fuel for future fusion reactors is less well known, but not less important.
+Training tomorrow’s workforce in emerging technologies that exploit the unique properties of the hydrogen isotopes will, in the long run, contribute to an emission-free energy supply for the planet.

-1,2,3H's basic research and qualification programme is necessarily more focused.
-It was motivated by recent, high impact applications in diverse fields ranging from drug metabolomics, over nuclear energy to materials science.
-For example, (i) single-step, late-stage labelling approaches, including tritiation, dramatically improve the availability of radiolabelled compounds as tracers in drug profiling and toxicity assessment. (ii) The revolutionary Wendelstein-7X (stellarator) concept and the construction of a new-generation International Thermonuclear Experimental Reactor (ITER) plasma chamber both inspire hope that nuclear fusion using T (and its decay product 3He) and D as a clean fuel may become an alternative form of power generation in the near future. (iii) Novel materials have been proposed for highly selective hydrogen isotope quantum sieving.
-In addition, our improved molecular-level understanding of nuclear quantum effects, e.g. in proton diffusion through hydrogen-bonded networks, combined with recent ground-breaking developments exploiting two-dimensional crystals as membranes for proton/deuteron separation, as well as zeolites and metal-organic frameworks for D2/H2 separation have inspired the conception of this RTG.
+1,2,3H’s basic research and qualification programme is necessarily more focused.
+It is motivated by recent, high-impact applications in diverse fields ranging from drug metabolomics, over nuclear energy to materials science.
+For example, (i) single-step, late-stage labelling approaches, including tritiation, dramatically improve the availability of radiolabelled compounds as tracers in drug profiling and toxicity assessment. (ii) The revolutionary Wendelstein-7X (stellarator) concept and the construction of a new-generation International Thermonuclear Experimental Reactor (ITER) plasma chamber both inspire hope that nuclear fusion using deuterium and tritium as a clean fuel may become an alternative form of power generation in the near future. (iii) Novel materials have been proposed for highly selective hydrogen isotope quantum sieving.
+The conception of the RTG has been inspired by our improved molecular-level understanding of nuclear quantum effects, e.g. in proton diffusion through hydrogen-bonded networks, recent ground-breaking developments exploiting two-dimensional crystals as membranes for proton/deuteron separation, and research showing the potential of zeolites and metal-organic frameworks for D2/H2 separation.

 - Each doctoral researcher benefits from a supervision agreement, a personal development plan and a research data management plan.
 The latter two documents are updated regularly.